CamilaJaviera91/CamilaJaviera91/README.md

 - Open-source projects involving **data processing or automation**.
 - Initiatives related to **GCP & modern data stacks**.
 - Any project that helps me grow while contributing value as a data professional.
+- Let’s connect and build something amazing with data!

 ---